-2023-2024 Degree Program Planning Guide for Master's Students
+2024-2025 Degree Program Planning Guide for Specialist Students

 Thank you for choosing Florida State University to pursue your graduate studies!
-The Educational Leadership and Policy Studies, Educational Psychology and Learning Systems, School of Teacher Education, and Sport Management Departments, and the Athletic Coaching Program are home to 28 master's programs and include students from 41 countries.
-This guide is to help you navigate the various College and University requirements for the master's degree at FSU.
-Each academic program also publishes a Graduate Student Handbook to help familiarize you with department and program level requirements and milestones.
+The College of Education, Health, and Human Sciences is home to 15 specialist programs and includes students from 40 countries.
+This guide is to help you navigate the various College and University requirements for the specialist degree at Florida State.
+Each academic department/program also publishes a Graduate Student Handbook to help familiarize you with department and program level requirements and milestones.
 We encourage you to meet with your major professor/advisor on a regular basis to plan your graduate studies.
+It is important to note that a specialist degree is an advanced master's degree.
+Students enrolled in specialist degree programs are subject to University policies for master's degree programs.
 If you have any questions regarding the information in this guide, please contact Lisa Beverly in the Office of Academic Services and Intern Support - also known as OASIS - at lbeverly@fsu.edu or (850) 644-3760.